TangentFoxy/lua-scripts/README.md

 - `video-dl.lua`: A few premade command lines for using `yt-dlp` to download what I want quicker.

 ### make-epub.lua
+This script is only intended for personal use.
+Do not use it to infringe on copyright.

 The JSON config spec has two major variations ("Book" and "Anthology").

 The following is shared: